Egyptian Rat Screw Rules

 Setup

-- Shuffle the deck well.
+- Shuffle the deck thoroughly to ensure randomness.

 Gameplay

 Play continues clockwise, building a shared pile in the middle of the table.
+The pace often starts slow but quickly becomes intense as more cards are revealed.

 Two main mechanics control the game: face card challenges and slapping combinations.